beancount/docs/docs/command_line_accounting_in_context.md

 That’s it.
 This is the essence of the method, and an ensemble of transactions that respects this constraint acquires nice properties which are discussed in detail in some of my other documents.
 In order to generate sensible reports, all accounts are further labeled with one of four categories: *Assets*, *Liabilities*, *Income* and *Expenses*.
 A fifth category, *Equity*, exists only to summarize the history of all previous income and expense transactions.

 *Command-line accounting* systems are just simplistic computer languages for conveniently entering, reading and processing this transaction data, and ensure that the constraint of the double-entry method is respected.
 They’re simple counting systems, that can add any kind of “thing” in dedicated counters (“accounts”).
-They’re basically calculators with multiple buckets. [<span class="underline">Beancount</span>](http://furius.ca/beancount/) and [<span class="underline">Ledger</span>](http://ledger-cli.org) may differ slightly in their syntax and on some of their semantics, but the general principle is the same, and the simplifying assumptions are very similar.
+They’re basically calculators with multiple buckets. [<u>Beancount</u>](http://furius.ca/beancount/) and [<u>Ledger</u>](http://ledger-cli.org) may differ slightly in their syntax and on some of their semantics, but the general principle is the same, and the simplifying assumptions are very similar.

 Here is a concrete example of what a transaction looks like, just so you can get a feeling for it.
 In a text file—which is the input to a command-line accounting system—something like the following is written and expresses a credit card transaction: